humesandrew/humesandrew/README.md

 [![Linkedin Badge](https://img.shields.io/badge/-linkedin-blue?style=flat&logo=Linkedin&logoColor=white)](https://www.linkedin.com/in/andy-humes-72075559/)

 - I am a software developer based out of Denver, CO.
-- Recently completed a Full Stack Coding Bootcamp at the University of Denver.
-Currently, I am rebuilding projects with new technologies (and new skills!) or developing new projects to focus on specific tech stacks.
+- Currently, I am rebuilding projects with new technologies (and new skills!) or developing new projects to focus on specific tech stacks.
 - I'm always open to collaborate on projects to help me develop my skills.
 Currently, I am helping two non-profits I volunteer with make their websites more accessible for the blind and low-vision.
 - I have a deep background in technical skills.